 The Institute uniquely leverages faculty, staff, and students from across all six Colleges to educate, train and solve complex problems through an interdisciplinary, solutions-oriented approach.
 By bringing together teams of fire ecologists, architects, engineers, chemists and city planners, and many other disciplines, the Institute can address WUI fire issues in an integrated and holistic manner to spur innovation and novel solutions.

-Contact Jim Prince, Interim Director, at jpprince@calpoly.edu for more information.
+Contact Frank Frievalt, Director, at ffrieval@calpoly.edu for more information.

 We seek to engage a broad range of stakeholders as sponsors and partners in the Institute.
 Sponsorship of the Institute will help financially support a dedicated team of professionals leading our efforts and enable us to carry out the critical research and action need to address the urgent WUI fire crisis impacting California’s communities.